Murray mixes music dreams, darker matter in Afghan war comedy "Rock the Kasbah"

 Oscar-winning director Barry Levinson said he likes to use comedy to address more serious issues.

 “I always think it’s an interesting way to go about it as opposed to just being a serious film,” he said.
-“Sometimes behavior and real kind of humanistic behavior has the tendency to have humor mixed in with its more dramatic moments.”
+“Sometimes behaviour and real kind of humanistic behaviour has the tendency to have humour mixed in with its more dramatic moments.”